-KNES 6123 Organizational Communication (3 credit hours)

-This course examines organizational communication theory and process.
+KNES 6123Organizational Communication (3 credit hours) This course examines organizational communication theory and process.
 Special emphasis is given to common and special problems associated with interpersonal and intergroup communication affecting decision making and operations.

-KNES 6703 Media Production for Sport Managers (3 credit hours)

-This course prepares students in all aspects of producing sports-related media in video and print formats and disseminating the productions through broadcast and online channels.
-Students will develop a concept and see it through to production followed by post-production activities including non-linear video editing, desktop publishing and web authoring via a content management system (CMS).
-Students will also practice skills related to writing and broadcasting sports information.

-KNES 6723 Sport Facility Planning and Management (3 credit hours)

-This course introduces students to designing and construction of a comprehensive sport facility.
-Emphasis will be placed on managing a multi-dimensional sport facility that includes physical education, athletics, recreation, health/fitness, and aquatics.

-KNES 6743 Sport Organization, Leadership and Management (3 credit hours)

-This course examines various organizational structures and leadership styles.
-The student will also review leadership roles, management techniques and practices in the operation of sport organizations included sport business and traditional athletic settings.

-KNES 6153 Human Resources Management and Administration (3 credit hours)

-The focus of this course is to examine the functional areas of human resource management including acquisition and placement, job analysis and design, training and development, performance management, and rewarding of human resources.
-Extensive reading, writing, group discussions, and case studies are utilized.

-KNES 6203 Grant Writing and Program Design, Implementation & Evaluation (3 cr hrs)

-This course provides knowledge and application of the grant writing process with specific focus on the health and wellness fields.
+- KNES 6153 Human Resources Management and Administration (3 credit hours) The focus of this course is to examine the functional areas of human resource management including acquisition and placement, job analysis and design, training and development, performance management, and rewarding of human resources.
+Extensive reading, writing, group discussions, and case studies are utilized. - KNES 6203 Grant Writing and Program Design, Implementation & Eval.
+(3 cr hrs) This course provides knowledge and application of the grant writing process with specific focus on the health and wellness fields.
 This will include the development of skills required for Request for Proposals, writing, budgeting and submission of grants.
 The course will provide examples of sources to obtain grants and the differences that exist among different granting agencies.
-Students will also have the opportunity to develop a project for program design, implementation and evaluation for a health-related organization.

-KNES 6213 Leadership & Planning in Health Promotion (3 credit hours)

-This course will review the effectiveness of leadership in the planning process of health promotion programming.
+Students will also have the opportunity to develop a project for program design, implementation and evaluation for a health-related organization. - KNES 6213 Leadership & Planning in Health Promotion (3 credit hours) This course will review the effectiveness of leadership in the planning process of health promotion programming.
 This course focuses on improving the health and well-being of persons in various settings.
-Leadership styles will be reviewed and their application in organizational culture that supports various wellness program settings such as corporate, government, and hospital.

-KNES 6223 Psych of Health and Addictive Behaviors (3 credit hours)

-This course examines widely accepted theories, models and methods for facilitating health behavior change.
+Leadership styles will be reviewed and their application in organizational culture that supports various wellness program settings such as corporate, government, and hospital. - KNES 6223 Psych of Health and Addictive Behaviors (3 credit hours) This course examines widely accepted theories, models and methods for facilitating health behavior change.
 Topics include, but are not limited to, the trans-theoretical model, positive psychology, motivational interviewing and mindfulness-based practices.
 Additionally, students will explore the research-supported impact of behavior change techniques on the prevention and management of chronic diseases and comorbidities, such as diabetes, obesity, depression and hypertension.